Thomas the Apostle: Paraguayan legend

-Ancient oral tradition retained by the Guaraní tribes of Paraguay claims that the Apostle Thomas was in Paraguay and preached to them.
+Ancient oral tradition retained by the Guaraní tribes of Paraguay claims that the Apostle Thomas was in Paraguay and preached to them under the name of Pa'í Sumé or Avaré Sumé (while in Peru he was known as Tumé).

-Almost 150 years prior to Dobrizhoffer's arrival in Paraguay, another Jesuit Missionary, F.J.
-Antonio Ruiz de Montoya recollected the same oral traditions from the Paraguayan tribes.
+Almost 150 years prior to Dobrizhoffer's arrival in Paraguay, another Jesuit Missionary, F. J. Antonio Ruiz de Montoya, recollected the same oral traditions from the Paraguayan tribes.
 He wrote:

-The sole recorded research done about the subject was during José Gaspar Rodríguez de Francia's reign after the Independence of Paraguay.
+The sole recorded research conducted on the subject was during José Gaspar Rodríguez de Francia's reign after the Independence of Paraguay.
 This is mentioned by Franz Wisner von Morgenstern, an Austro-Hungarian engineer who served in the Paraguayan armies prior and during the Paraguayan War.
-According to Von Morgenstern, some Paraguayan miners while working nearby some hills at the Caaguazú Department found some stones with ancient letters carved in them.
+According to Wisner, some Paraguayan miners while working nearby some hills at the Caaguazú Department found some stones with ancient letters carved in them.
 Dictator Francia sent his finest experts to inspect those stones, and they concluded that the letters carved in those stones were Hebrew-like symbols, but they couldn't translate them nor figure out the exact date when those letters were carved.
-No further recorded investigations exists, and according to Wisner, people believed that the letters were made by Thomas the Apostle, following the tradition.
+No further recorded investigations exist, and according to Wisner, people believed that the letters were made by Thomas the Apostle, following the tradition.